Yixian-ch/smell_emotion_classifier/README.md

 3. Fear
 4. Surprise

-### Strategy

-#### Web Crawling and Scraping

-1. `raw_data/`

-   * Contains the raw webscraped documents
-   * Preserved in case we need to extract more metadata later

-2. `data/`

-   * Filtered from `raw_data/` to include:

-     * Metadata relevant to our task
-     * The actual excerpts (texts)

 #### Emotion Filtering

-Since some texts may reflect multiple emotions, we selected emotion labels that were most distinct from one another.
+Since some texts may reflect multiple emotions, we selected emotion labels that are most distinct from one another.
 To refine the dataset, we kept only entries labeled with a single target emotion.

 ### Classifiers